Teaching

 Public Engagement Committee

-Since May 2020, I have been a member of the Public Engagement at the Wellcome EPSRC Centre for Medical Engineering.
-My responsibilities include being an ambassador of public engagement within my department, helping set the direction of public engagement and develop the Centre's strategy, as well as reviewing public engagement grant applications.
+Between May 2020-2021 I was a member of the Public Engagement at the Wellcome EPSRC Centre for Medical Engineering.
+My responsibilities included being an ambassador of public engagement within my department, helping set the direction of public engagement and develop the Centre's strategy, as well as reviewing public engagement grant applications.

 STEM for Britain